Brait History, Family Crest & Coats of Arms

 The surname Brait was first found in Edinburghshire, a former county, now part of the Midlothian council area where they held a family seat from very ancient times and can trace their origins to the extensive lands and estates of the same name south of the city of Edinburgh.

-Important Dates for the Brait family
+Early History of the Brait family

 This web page shows only a small excerpt of our Brait research.
 Another 107 words (8 lines of text) covering the years 1140, 1250, 1300, 1296, 1560, 1630, 1609 and 1619 are included under the topic Early Brait History in all our PDF Extended History products and printed products wherever possible.